ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 | MAX_PRIVATE_NETWORK_TEN_G_COST | Monthly | Charge for private network endpoint at 10 GB uplink over a period of one month. |
 {: caption="Table 4.
 Billing plan for private network endpoints" caption-side="top"}

-## Licenses and fees for Veeam Availability Suite
+## Licenses and fees for Veeam Availability Suite and Zerto
-{: #shared_pricing-veeam}
+{: #shared_pricing-services}

-Veeam® usage incurs the following On-demand charges.
+Veeam® and Zerto usage incurs the following On-demand charges.
 You can view the charges on the **{{site.data.keyword.cloud_notm}} billing and usage** view along with the usage and charges from all other {{site.data.keyword.cloud_notm}} services.

 In the **{{site.data.keyword.cloud_notm}} Usage** view, locate the **VMware Solutions** service type.
-Locate the **Organization** plan to find the Veeam usage across all virtual data centers in that organization.
+Locate the **Organization** plan to find the Veeam and Zerto usage across all virtual data centers in that organization.
 The virtual data center usage is located in a separate plan for either VMware Solutions Shared On-demand or VMware Solutions Shared Reserved.

 | Metric                                   | Frequency   | Description |
 |:-----------------------------------------|:------------|:------------|